Komal-kalyanraman/cc_device_pipeline/README.md

 # cc_device
 cc_device C++ code structure in which modules can be added and removed

-1. Create a folder by name "build" in the project directory
+1. Create a folder by name "code/build" in the project directory
 2. Run "cmake .." command inside the build directory
 3. Run "make" command
 4. This will create a binary by name "CC_DEVICE"